 - If the Federal Government Ignores the Current Constitution, Why Would They Adhere to an Amended Constitution?

-- Who is Citizens for Self-Governance and How Do They Relate to the COS Project?
+- Who is Citizens for Self-Governance and How Does It Relate to the COS Project?

 Physicians for COS

 The diagnosis is clear.We have a growing cancer today known as the Obamacare.
 As a result physicians are no longer free to practice medicine.